Attoumassa/book_rating_prediction_model/README.md

 Note: If the interactive version of the report doesn't work on your computer for whichever reason, a static export has been made and can be found in the following pdf file: `report/report.pdf`

-## 3. How to Use the Project

-The project consists of a jupyter notebook.
-Simply run each cell and read the comments.

 The project is structured as follow: